matutosi/automater/vignettes/ocr_tesseract.md

 - Copy image files (bmp, gif, png, tif, tiff) to the same directory with orc_tesseract.rsc.
-- Click orc_tesseract.rsc on Windows (orc_tesseract.command on Mac).
+- Click orc_tesseract.rsc.

-- Then a black command windows will be opened and wait a moment.
+- Then a black command window will be opened and wait a moment.

 Contents of orc_tesseract.rsc is shown below.